"We want a report that gives us order-wise total labor hours spent to complete the whole order", asked one of my contacts.

 They shared the purpose of developing this report – ‘Order-wise total worked hours.'

-1. To compare the projected working works to complete an order and the actual hours worked to complete the order by the production lines.
+1. They need the report to compare the projected working hours to complete an order and the actual hours worked to complete the order by the production lines.

-2. This comparison would help to know how much extra cost is incurred in making an order.
-The labor cost is estimated before moving the order in a line vs actual expenses on the order.
+2. This comparison would help to know how much extra cost is incurred in completing an order (in the stitching area).
+The labor costs are estimated before moving the order in a line vs actual expenses on the order.

-3. The variation ratio would be used in calculating labor cost in future orders with better accuracy
+3. The variation ratio would be used in calculating labor costs in future orders with better accuracy

 4. Another important purpose of this is industrial engineers who estimate projected order completion hours, can improve their projection by looking into the variation of their current estimates and considering the different variables of order completion.